-Standards or amendments Description of the standards or amendments IAS 1 Presentation of Financial Statements Description: On January 23, 2020, the IASB published an amendment to IAS 1 Presentation of Financial Statements.
+Standards or amendments Description of the standards or amendments IAS 1 Presentation of Description: On January 23, 2020, the IASB published an amendment to IAS 1 Presentation of Financial Statements.
+The Description: On January 23, 2020, the IASB published an amendment to IAS 1 Presentation of Financial Statements.
 The amendment Classification of Liabilities as Current or Non-current only affects the presentation of liabilities in the statement of financial position, and not the amount or timing of recognition of any asset, liability, income or expense, or the information that entities disclose about those items.
 The provisions of this amendment were initially to be applied retrospectively to financial statements beginning on or after January 1, 2022, but on July 15, 2020, the IASB decided to postpone the effective date to financial statements beginning on or after January 1, 2023.
 On October 31, 2022, the IASB published a new amendment, Non-current Liabilities with Covenants, which specifies conditions affecting the classification of a liability when an entity must comply with covenants within 12 months after the reporting period and clarifies the disclosure requirements in the notes.
-In addition, the latest amendment further postpones the effective date of the previous amendments to financial statements beginning on or after January 1, 2024.
-The Previous amendments to financial statements beginning on or after January 1, 2024.
-The previous amendments on its financial statements beginning on or after January 1, 2024.
-The Company is currently evaluating the impact of these amendments on its financial statements.
+In addition, the latest amendment further postpones the effective date of the previous amendments to financial statements beging on or after statements.
+Financial Statements latest amendment further postpones the effective date of the previous amendments to financial statements beginning on or after January 1, 2024, with retrospective application.
+Early adoption is permitted.
+Status: The Company is currently evaluating the impact of these amendments on its financial statements.
 IFRS 16 Leases Description: On September 22, 2022, the IASB published an amendment to IFRS 16 Leases.
 The amendment Lease Liability in a Sale and Leaseback adds requirements for the subsequent measurement of a lease liability by a seller-lessee in a sale and leaseback transaction accounted for as a sale, with the aim to prevent the recognition of a gain or loss relating to the right of use retained.
 The provisions of this amendment will apply retrospectively to financial statements beginning on or after January 1, 2024.
+Early adoption is permitted.
+Status: The Company is currently evaluating the impact of this amendment on its financial statements.
+IAS 7 Statement of Cash Description: On May 25, 2023, the IASB published an amendment to IAS 7 Statement of Cash Flows and IFRS 7 Financial Flows and Instruments: Disclosures.
+The amendment Supplier Finance Arrangements requires entities to disclose information about supplier finance arrangements and their effects on liabilities, cash flows and exposure to liquidity risk in order to increase transparency on this IFRS 7 Financial Instruments: Disclosures type of arrangement.
+The provisions of this amendment will apply prospectively to financial statements beginning on or after January 1, 2024.
 Early adoption is permitted.
 Status: The Company is currently evaluating the impact of this amendment on its financial statements.